TECHNICAL I ELECTRIC BASICS

 open circuit

-Current is said to flow in opposite direction to electrons.
+Current is said to flow in the opposite direction to electrons.
 This seems confusing as in the definition above we said current is the flow of electrons.
-Don't worry, this is so because of the two discoveries that took place in the early days of Electricity.
+Don't worry, this is because of the two discoveries that took place in the early days of electricity.

-The first discovery of current took place in the 17th century by Benjamin Franklin - a Scientist.
-He discovered that there is something which flows inside conductors which he called current.
+The first discovery of current took place in the 17th century by Benjamin Franklin, a scientist.
+He discovered that there is something that flows inside conductors which he called current.

-He goes forward saying that this current is due to electric fluid flowing inside conductors in the same direction.
-The electric field was said flows from the positive to the negative.
+He went on to say that this current is due to an electric fluid flowing inside conductors in the same direction.
+The electric field was said to flow from the positive to the negative.

-He said they flow from negative to positive opposing the first discovery of electric fluid.
-After the discovery of electrons it was then realised that it is not electric fluid which causes current but these are electrons.
+He said they flow from negative to positive, opposing the first discovery of electric fluid.
+After the discovery of electrons, it was then realised that it is not electric fluid which causes current but electrons.

 Till today the flow of current from positive to negative is accepted as the general direction of flow of current but it has nothing to do with electrons.

-There are two terms that are now used to make a better understanding of current that are Conventional current and Electron flow.
+There are two terms that are now used to make a better understanding of current: Conventional current and Electron flow.

 Conventional current is current which flows from positive to negative following the first theory.
 Electron flow is current which flows from negative to positive following the second theory.